 Cork integrated within programme for reusable space vehiclesRETALT - Retro Propulsion Assisted Landing Technologies - a project that includes Amorim Cork Composites.
 News

 The development of reusable launcher vehicles is one of the aerospace industry’s biggest trends.
 The space shuttle – considered for many years to be a state-of-the-art vehicle - required expensive maintenance costs.
-However, recent developments, primarily led by US companies such as Blue Origin and SpaceX, point once again in the direction of reusable launch vehicle systems (RLV).
+However, recent developments, primarily led by US companies, point once again in the direction of reusable launch vehicle systems (RLV).

 RETALT - Retro Propulsion Assisted Landing Technologies - a project that includes Amorim Cork Composites, has been launched in this context and aims to reduce the cost of the next generation launchers and transport systems by using new technologies that facilitate re-use.

 The project, that joins European industry and research, involves important European aerospace companies and will be directly supported by the European Union founds.
 In addition to Amorim Cork Composites, the RETALT consortium includes DLR (Germany), CFS Engineering (Switzerland), Elecnor Deimos (Spain), MT Aerospace (Germany) and Almatech (Switzerland).